cross-rs/cross/README.md

 - path dependencies (in Cargo.toml) that point outside the Cargo project won't work because `cross` use docker containers only mounts the Cargo project so the container doesn't have access to the rest of the filesystem.
+  However, you may use Cargo's `--manifest-path` option to reference your target crate, executed from a common root directory from which all your dependencies are available.

 ## Minimum Supported Rust Version (MSRV)